variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 930 8th Avenue

-The Joe Molina Gallery & Studios will feature the H'Art of Envision Art Show and Opening Reception.
+The Joe Molina Gallery & Studios will feature the H’Art of Envision Art Show and Opening Reception.
 Join Envision for an evening that celebrates artists with intellectual and developmental disabilities from all across Weld County.
 You will BECOME INSPIRED when you immerse yourself in the unique and expressive collection that is displayed at the annual H’Art of Envision Art Show during Greeley’s First Friday in October!
 Reception and Gallery admission are free, open to the public and is a family friendly event.
 Enjoy music, complimentary beer, wine and light refreshments.
 Watch as one of Envision’s talented artists create a masterpiece LIVE!
 The collection will be on display and for sale following the reception during gallery hours.
 Sales and donations benefit people with intellectual and developmental disabilities in Weld county.

 ### Madison & Main Gallery

 927 16th Street

-The Madison and Main Gallery features the show **past. present. future.**The members will show their progression as artists by featuring a trio of work -- one artist who supported or encouraged their artistic path, their own current work as a member, and a third artist that they have influenced.
+The Madison and Main Gallery features the show **past. present. future.**The members will show their progression as artists by featuring a trio of work – one artist who supported or encouraged their artistic path, their own current work as a member, and a third artist that they have influenced.
 The members and their guest artists – the encouraging artist from their “past”, the member artist for the “present”, and the influenced artist of the “future” – are:

 Ruth Savig: **Susan Anderson**: Karen McPherson